Please do not attend parkrun if you display any COVID-19 symptoms

 We hope these tips help to ensure that Horsham parkrun is fun and safe for everyone.

-There are toilets available in the Pavilions In The Park and also in the Superbowl car park.
-Parking is available at Pavilions in the park on Hurst road, the Horsham Superbowl car park off Albion Way and North street.
+There are toilets available in the Pavilions In The Park.
+Parking is available at Pavilions In The Park off Hurst Road and Jubilee car park off Albion Way.